Ben-Yan-Bin/CarND-MPC-Project/README.md

    *  // epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt

 ## Timestep Length and Elapsed Duration (N & dt)
+I tried some combo of the N & dt, like 10 & 0.1, 20 & 0.05, 20 & 0.1,  and I found 10 & 0.1 works well and smooth, when the car drives at around 40 mph.

 ## Polynomial Fitting and MPC Preprocessing
+Transformation of coordinates is performed into the vehicle coordinate system first.
+All coordinates of waypoints are in vehicle coordinates system by shifting and rotation of the origin coordinates.
+The transformation is done in function transformGlobalToLocal.

 ## Model Predictive Control with Latency